jeffgbutler/TanzuWorkshops/IngressWithContour/TKG/README.md

 kubectl apply -f Kuard.yaml
 ```

-Once the ingress reconciles, you should be able to reach nginx at the host name you specify.
+Once the ingress reconciles, you should be able to reach Kuard at the host name you specify.
 For me it is http://kuard.tap.tanzuathome.net (or
 whatever host name you specified)

 Delete with the following: